Amida Brimah

-Amida Abiola Brimah (born February 11, 1994) is a Ghanaian professional basketball player who last played for Valencia of the Spanish Liga ACB.
+Amida Abiola Brimah (born February 11, 1994) is a Ghanaian professional basketball player for Covirán Granada of the Spanish Liga ACB.
 He played college basketball for the UConn Huskies.

 College career

 Brimah was on the Huskies' 2013–14 NCAA Championship team.
 In the first round of the tournament, vs St. Joe's, UConn trailed 67–70 with 39 seconds remaining when Brimah rebounded a missed shot and converted a 3 point play to send the game to overtime; UConn ultimately won the game in overtime.
 Brimah's play was cited as a turning point in UConn's title run.

 On December 15, 2014, he scored 40 points in a game against Coppin State, becoming the 11th Husky to do so.
 Brimah's 13-13 shooting led Connecticut to a 106–85 victory.
 At the conclusion of the season, he was named honorable mention all conference.

 In his career at UConn, Brimah averaged 6.7 points and 4.5 rebounds.